-Wanda Landowska hypostatized her reputation as the world’s greatest living harpsichordist with actions to match: she sold out concert halls even at the inverted apex of the Great Depression; she played private recitals for novelist Leo Tolstoy; she commanded exorbitant prices for live appearances, in which she dressed the stage with her personal chair, a rug and a lamp—the lights would dim and she would materialize—you rarely saw her simply walk on stage.
+Wanda Landowska, the greatest living harpsichordist of the 1930s, sold out concert halls even at the inverted apex of the Great Depression; she played private recitals for novelist Leo Tolstoy; and she commanded exorbitant prices for live appearances, in which she dressed the stage with her personal chair, a rug and a lamp—the lights would dim and she would materialize—you rarely saw her simply walk on stage.
 Her technique involved a claw-like crow’s foot hand position and a relentless attack of the notes.
 Her style also matched her instrument, a particular kind of custom harpsichord with a 16-foot stop (to play a set of strings an octave below the normal pitch).

 Whether or not you like her music (give it a try, it’s great), you should know about what she did that stunned the world.

 In 1940, she began to record a new set of Scarlatti sonatas in Paris.
 The Nazis invaded, but she did not move.
 Even as the bombs fell and the anti-aircraft artillery fire boomed through the streets, she did not break from her song.
 In an astonishing show of grit, you can hear the war break out in the background at 2:00 into this track.

 Listen to her play.
 She does not cower or demure.
 Not only does she refuse to flinch, she hits her notes delicately as the guns crack and then follows the line with a defiant punch towards resistance.

 She did eventually leave, she escaped to New York, to arrive on the day Pearl Harbor was bombed.

 What will you do when the bombs fall?

 Maybe Wanda was crazy and should have run away like her studio technicians did when the guns blazed.
 But she didn’t.
 And since she didn’t, seven decades later we can glimpse her raw portrait of courage.